Engelberg/tarantella/README.md

 The API exposes a single function, `tarantella.core/dancing-links` which can take exact cover problems in three different input formats.
 See doc string for details.

+You can instrument the function with clojure.spec for full input checking.

 ## Resources

 * [Wikipedia entry for Exact Cover problems](https://en.wikipedia.org/wiki/Exact_cover)